 Lemon Sauce

-- Brown Sugar: or substitute with coconut sugar.
+- Brown Sugar: Or substitute with white granulated sugar or cane sugar.

 - Garlic